zarmehr/zargram/README.md

 postgreSQL, and jwt for authorization.
 For a design pattern I used **dependency injection**

 Requirements:
-1. CRUD для пользователей
+1. CRUD for users
-2. CRUD для постов
+2. CRUD for posts
-3. CRUD для сторисов
+3. CRUD for stories
-4. CRUD для комментариев
+4. CRUD for comments
-5. Подписаться на пользователя
+5. Add a friend
-6. Отписаться от пользователя
+6. Unfriend user
-7. CRUD для подписчиков
+7. CRUD for followers
-8. Архивировать пост
+8. Sends post to archive
-9. Ставить реакции на посты
+9. Reactions to posts
-10. Показ количества реакции
+10. Number of reactions
-11. Прикрепить аватарку
+11. Uploads avatar
-12. Сохранить пост другого пользователя
+12. Save post of another user
-13. Поиск пользователя
+13. Search Users